raspberrypilearning/surprise-animation/en/step_3.md

 ### The character

 Get your main character to express interest in the object.
+Add blocks to the end of the character's setup script.
+You can add a `wait`{:class="block3control"} if you need to wait until the object has done something.

 --- task ---